RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 1. If apply_correction is True, update all timestamps in the Station using the offset model.
 This is the final timestamp update before the user gets the data.

-2. Remove any Audio data points outside the request window, then add two empty data points at the request edge points, if they exist.
+2. Remove any Audio data points outside the request window.

 3. Remove data points from each non-audio sensor that are outside the request window.